SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/00-Calculator-For-TV-Series.md

 You will receive the **number of seasons**, **the number of episodes per season**, and **the duration of each episode**.

-In every episode, there are **advertisements**, whose duration is 20% of the episode's duration.
+In every episode, there are **advertisements**, which increase each episode's final duration by 20%.

 Every season ends with a special episode, which lasts **10 minutes longer than usual**.

 ## Input

-You will receive 4 lines from the console:
+You will receive 4 lines of input:

 - Title of the series - **string**
 - Number of seasons - **integer** in range [1 ...
 10]